mohd-shameem-s/Illuminati/README.md

 # 💀 Illuminati -  The Cyber Weapon You Always Needed !

 Illuminati is a powerful cybersecurity toolkit designed for penetration testers, ethical hackers, and network administrators.
-It offers a range of advanced features to perform network mapping, IP tracking, SMS bombing, call bombing, and much more.
+It offers a range of advanced features to perform network mapping, IP tracking, Wi-Fi attacks, metadata extraction, and more.

 ✅ Built by **[Mohammed Shameem S](https://github.com/mohd-shameem-s)**
 ✅ Optimized for **Kali Linux 2024+**